 The regulatory environment surrounding the senior living industry continues to intensify in the number and type of laws and regulations affecting it, many of which vary from state to state.
 Many senior living communities are subject to regulation and licensing by state and local health and social service agencies and other regulatory authorities.
 In several of the states in which we operate there are different levels of care that may be provided based on the level of licensure.
-Several of the states in which we operate, or skilled nursing facilities require a certificate of need before a community may be opened or the services at an existing community may be expanded.
+Several of the states in which we operate, or intend to operate, assisted living and memory care communities, or skilled nursing facilities require a certificate of need before a community may be opened or the services at an existing community may be expanded.
 These regulatory requirements, and the increased enforcement thereof, could affect our ability to expand into new markets, to expand our services and communities in existing markets, and if any of our presently licensed communities were to operate outside of its licensing authority, may subject us to penalties including closure of the community.